madskjeldgaard/HarmonicToolkitSC/README.md

 A harmony in the context of this toolkit is simply an array of semi tone offsets (or midinotes).
 These can then be transformed using conventional harmonic operations like doubling (adding octaves above or below) or inversions of the root notes of the chords.

+This toolkit is based on western music theory.
+If you have ideas on how to expand beyond that, please open an issue or a pull request.

 See the help files for more information.

 ## Features